Paulina-Dyulgerska/CSharp_ASP.NET_Core/README.md

 <b>Expect products, substances and regulatory lists - they are the next stage of this project development!</b>

-<b>We all could цонтрибуте фор аetter World, with confirm articles and products, which saves peoples' health and life, our environment and Earth nature!</b>
+<b>We all could contribute for a better World, with confirm articles and products, which saves peoples' health and life, together with our environment and Earth nature!</b>